-The December unemployment rate in St. Joseph County decreased by one-tenth of a percent compared to a month earlier.
-The monthly labor-market analysis by the Michigan Department of Technology, Management and Budget showed St. Joseph County’s 4 percent December unemployment rate was less than November’s 4.1 percent.
-December’s unemployment rate was 2.9 percent less than the same month one year …
+The June unemployment rate in St. Joseph County was unchanged compared to a month earlier.
+The monthly labor-market analysis by the Michigan Department of Technology, Management and Budget showed St. Joseph County’s 4.7 percent June unemployment rate was equal to the same figure in May.
+June’s unemployment rate was 1.2 percent less than the same month one year earlier, when …

 Read More »